Frequently Asked Questions

 If your child needs to leave the campground during camp, or check out early on the closing day, you must submit a signed authorization with your Medical Form that details who will pick up your child, their relationship to the child, reason for departure, and time of return (if applicable).
 Only this preauthorized person may remove your child from the campground.

-In the event of an emergency, a child may only be removed from camp with the approval of the Kamp Director in consultation with the parent/guardian or pastor listed on the camper’s application.
+In the event of an emergency, a child may only be removed from camp with the approval of the Kamp Director (Linda Holland) in consultation with the parent/guardian or pastor listed on the camper’s application.

-What we do: Devotions, chapel, small group, music, swimming, zip-line, sports, hikes, water slide, snacks and much more.
+What we do: Devotions, chapel, small group, music, swimming, zip-line, sports, hikes, water slide, and much more.

 Camp Rules: All campers and workers are to follow the assigned schedule and guidelines.
 Disobedience of camp rules may, at the director’s discretion, result in parents having to come to camp and take their child home.
 If a child is sent home or goes home the camp fee will not be refunded.